What Is N.C. REAL ID?

 The N.C.
-REAL ID is just like a traditional license or ID but has a gold star at the top.
+REAL ID is a REAL ID Act-compliant driver license that is just like a traditional license or ID but has a star at the top.
 Driver licenses and IDs without a gold star are noted "Not for Federal Identification."

 Getting an N.C.
 REAL ID